truenas/documentation/content/SCALE/GettingStarted/InstallingSCALE.md

 The [Console Setup Menu]({{< relref "ConsoleSetupMenu.md" >}}) displays when the system boots successfully.
 {{< /tab >}}
 {{< tab "Migrating from TrueNAS CORE" >}}
-To migrate from TrueNAS CORE to SCALE, you will have to use a TrueNAS Scale .ISO file.
+To migrate from TrueNAS CORE to SCALE, you will have to use a TrueNAS Scale <file>.iso</file> file.
 We do not currently support maigrating using trains, or manual updates.

 Start be saving the [SCALE ISO file](https://www.truenas.com/download-truenas-scale/) to a USB drive (detailed in the Physical Hardware tab).
 Plug the USB drive into your CORE system that you want to sidegrade and boot or reboot the system.